Theft Crime Attorney Miami, FL

-If you have been accused of any type of theft crime, you need to secure legal counsel as soon as possible.
+If you have been accused of any type of theft crime in Florida, you need to secure legal counsel as soon as possible.
 This is necessary in order to avoid the many penalties which may come with a theft crime conviction in Florida.
-Here at Hager & Schwartz, P.A. our team of legal professionals have specific experience in defending clients charged with theft crimes, and we use this to provide high quality legal counsel at every stage of our clients' cases.
+Here at Hager & Schwartz, P.A. our team of Miami theft crime lawyers have specific experience in defending clients charged with theft crimes in Florida, and we use this to provide high quality legal counsel at every stage of our clients' cases.

-Our attorneys have also been successful in defending a broad range of theft-related offenses that are not as commonly discussed.
+Our Miami theft crime attorneys have also been successful in defending a broad range of theft-related offenses that are not as commonly discussed.
+Call us now!

 Theft Penalties in Miami, Florida

 A theft crime may be charged as a misdemeanor or a felony, depending upon the particular case.
 Imprisonment terms for a Florida theft crime may range from up to 12 months in county jail all the way to up to 30 years in state prison.
 The value of the property involved as well as the defendant's prior record are two factors which will greatly influence the seriousness of charges and penalties that a defendant may face.

 Do not delay in consulting a Miami theft defense attorney at our firm.
 You may be able to qualify for a diversion program which may ultimately mean that you can avoid a criminal conviction and therefore a criminal record.

 Petit Theft Charges in Florida

 Often called “petty theft” by mistake, petit theft is a type of criminal offense that occurs when a person takes another person's property without consent and with the intention of never returning the property to the rightful owner.
 In the state of Florida, petit theft is the name given to lower-level simple theft offenses, such as shoplifting, robbery, or burglary.
 Petit theft involves the theft of money or property valued at less than $300.